-In Canada, doctors typically try to treat acne with the least expensive antibiotics available.
-Some Canadian doctors prescribe oral erythromycin or clindamycin along with a benzoyl peroxide gel with good results.
+Some doctors prescribe oral erythromycin or clindamycin along with a benzoyl peroxide gel with good results.
 There is some reason to believe that the combination of an antiseptic gel and oral antibiotics reduces the risk of antibiotic resistance, ensuring that future acne patients will continue to get benefit from antibiotic treatment.
 Both of these antibiotics, however, commonly cause stomach upset.

 The other class of oral medications commonly prescribed for acne is a group of medications known as the retinoids.
 These drugs are chemically related to vitamin A, only much more potent.
-They shrink sebum glands and stimulate the growth of the skin so that it opens up over cysts and nodules without need for lancing or surgery.
+Their exact mechanism isn’t fully understood yet, but so far, research has revealed that they shrink sebum glands and reduce sebum production and they have been found to be particularly effective in treating cystic acne.

 The downside to treatment with oral retinoids is that they carry many side effects.
 For people who have had to deal with the pain and disfigurement of cysts or nodules for many years, oral retinoids can be little short of a miracle cure, but doctors reserve them for the most severe skin problems.

-The problem with Accutane is that it also stimulates rapid growth of other tissues in the body, and that can be a bad thing.
-Its effect in pregnancy can be devastating, especially if it is taken during the first two weeks of pregnancy, before a woman knows she is pregnant.
-Although many unborn children who are exposed to Accutane suffer no ill effects, about 40% of babies exposed to Accutane who survive through the pregnancy while in the womb develop abnormalities of the face, heart, ears, or brain.
+The problem with Accutane is that its effect in pregnancy can be devastating, especially if it is taken during the first two weeks of pregnancy.
+Although many unborn children who are exposed to Accutane suffer no ill effects, about 40% of babies exposed to Accutane develop abnormalities of the face, heart, ears, or brain.
 About 50% of embryos exposed to this medication in the womb are aborted or stillborn.

-Women who do not get pregnant and men can suffer other issues with the drug.
+Men and women who do not get pregnant can also suffer other issues with the drug.
 It can cause liver failure, suicidal depression, or a kind of diabetes called LADA (latent autoimmune diabetes of adulthood).

 There can also be: